 The Alward Institute for Collaborative Science is a non-profit 501c3 corporation with research and education missions to further regional science.
-Executive Director Linda Schick and Research Economist David Kay form the core staff.
 Founder Dr. Greg Alward chairs the Board of Directors, joined by Dr. Thomas Rutherford and Dr. Philip Watson.
 Dr. Watson also chairs the Scientific Advisory Council, and Dr. Brian Lewandowski serves on the Scientific Advisory Council.
 Linda Schick is the Executive Director.

 Through our networks encompassing business, government and academia, the Alward Institute builds collaborative, interdisciplinary partnerships to provide deep insights into the social, economic and environmental dimensions of institutional social responsibility.
 We offer unique competencies in global supply-chain and environmental footprint analysis, sophisticated regional social accounting and modeling capabilities about the structure and function of regional economies and workforces, and extensive experience integrating ecologic and economic systems for multi-disciplinary studies of natural resource management, climate change, natural and human-caused hazards.